 - Press the glued triangles down firmly with your fingers.
 The triangle corners have a tendency to curl up a bit, so the added pressure helps to secure the triangles firmly to the board.

 - Quick tip: You may want to wear latex gloves when using glue and applying pressure to the paper triangles.
 It helps keep your mat board nice and clean.
 Some people have a tendency to accidentally mark the page with fingerprints, which are difficult to erase.

 - Continue to glue the bottom row of the geometric graphic from the corners to the middle, following the grid provided.
 Make sure to leave about 1/8" space between each triangle.
 Continue gluing the next rows.
 It is important to work from the edges toward the middle because this will help you keep the design symmetrical.

 - Lightly rub the white eraser over the pencil marks removing any visible pencil lines.

 That's it!
-You are done!
-Place your artwork into the frame and secure.
-Stand back and admire your beautiful thrifty artwork!
+You are done.
+Place your artwork into the frame and secure it.
+Stand back and admire your beautiful thrifty artwork.